-Accolade has developed two add-on solutions, Accolade Boost and our Trusted Supplier Program, that directly address the pronounced need among our employer customers for help with overall benefits management.
+In addition to our three core offerings, Accolade has developed two add-on solutions, Accolade Boost and our Trusted Supplier Program, in response to the pronounced need among our employer customers for help with overall benefits management.
 There is evidence that employees are unaware of or underappreciate the benefits available to them.
 Only about one-third of employees claim they pay attention to all of the materials they receive about their company benefits.
 On account of this, employees underutilize what is available to them, as indicated by single digit percentage utilization rates of point solutions.
-Industry surveys for employers of more than 500 employees have reported that historically telemedicine utilization (i.e., employees using the service at least once) is approximately 7% to 11%.
-While there has been a recent surge in the use of telehealth (close to 46% of consumers) as a result of the COVID-19 pandemic and regulatory changes, many other beneficial programs continue to be underutilized.
-Usage of EAPs, which typically include alcohol and substance abuse support, counseling, and mental health programs, is only 5% to 8% annually.
+Industry surveys for employers of more than 500 employees have reported that telemedicine utilization (i.e., employees using the service at least once) is approximately 7% to 11%, and usage of EAPs, which typically include alcohol and substance abuse support, counseling, and mental health programs, is only 5% to 8% annually.
 This underutilization frustrates employers given the investments made, while employees are left feeling inadequately supported.